This Cajun Meatball Stew is a simple, easy and delicious dish made with meatballs and veggies cooked in a flavorful roux gravy.

 Meatball Ingredients

-Milk: Milk works to make your meatballs soft and moist.
+- Milk: I add just ½ a cup to make the meatballs soft and moist.

 Stew Ingredients

-Beef broth: Beef broth is crucial in this recipe because not only does it add its meaty flavor to the stew it also works to balance the consistency of the roux, not making it too thick or too watery.
+- Beef broth: Beef broth is crucial in this recipe because it works to balance the consistency of the roux, not making it too thick or too watery.

 How To Make Cajun Meatball Stew